-What is bitcoin currency?
+What is bitcoin?
 Many people who hear of bitcoin for the first time find it hard to comprehend what it actually is and how it functions as a currency.
-This is pretty normal because bitcoin ( [[BTC]] , XBT) is not a normal fiat currency or investment vehicle at all.
+After all, bitcoin, commonly denoted as BTC or XBT, doesn’t function like a traditional fiat currency or investment vehicle at all.

-Bitcoin images like this one are merely symbolic of the real bitcoin currency which is completely digital and invisible.
+Bitcoin images like this one are merely symbolic of the real bitcoin currency, which is completely digital and intangible.

 What is Bitcoin / Bitcoin Explained

 Bitcoin is a digital or virtual currency that is created (mined), stored, traded, and transferred electronically.
-Bitcoin ( [[BTC]] , XBT) is not regulated by any central bank or central authority and can easily be transferred between individuals or businesses around the world.
+Bitcoin (BTC or XBT) is not regulated by any central bank or central authority and can easily be transferred between individuals or businesses around the world without any oversight.

 The pace at which bitcoin can be mined and also its maximum supply is limited by means of the SHA-256 decreasing supply algorithm.
-This basically means that it becomes progressively harder and harder to mine bitcoin.
-The SHA-256 algorithm also limits the amount of bitcoin that can be mined to 21 million units.
+This basically means that it becomes progressively harder and harder to mine bitcoin, known as ‘halving’.

 Bitcoin has become a powerful financial instrument that is traded and speculated on more and more every day.